kasifr/llpw/README.md

 I need a quick and dirty utility to solve tiny LP problems and come across the promising and awesome rust crate [ellp](https://crates.io/crates/ellp).

-I feel the need to write a little wrapper to have less bloated code whenever I have to solve a LP problem and come with this.
+I find relevant to write a little wrapper so as to have less bloated code whenever I have to solve a LP problem and come with this.

 ```rust
 mod lpp;